-If the goods fail to meet these standards when a consumer receives and inspects them or within the first 30 days after delivery, he can reject them.
-When a consumer rejects goods, he can claim a full refund, including all postage costs, plus compensation for any other reasonable losses he incurs.
+If the goods fail to meet these standards when a consumer receives and inspects them, or within the first 30 days after delivery, they can reject them.
+When a consumer rejects goods, they can claim a full refund, including all postage costs, plus compensation for any other reasonable losses they incur.
 This can include the extra cost of buying a satisfactory replacement elsewhere, or compensation for any damage caused by the goods.

-After the first 30 days, or if the consumer chooses within that period, he can require the seller to repair or replace goods that do not meet the required standard.
+After the first 30 days, or if the consumer chooses within that period, they can require the seller to repair or replace goods that do not meet the required standard.
 If repair or replacement are impossible or inappropriate, or if the seller's first attempt to repair or replace is unsuccessful, the consumer is then entitled to claim a part or full refund and/or compensation for their losses.
 The consumer's rights against the seller remain in force throughout the reasonable life of the goods, and a consumer can make a claim through the courts up to six years after purchase in England and Wales (in Scotland this time period is five years after discovering a fault, as long as it is still within 10 years of purchase).
 This is often longer than a manufacturer's guarantee period.
 See 'The sale & supply of goods' for more information.

 Under the Sale of Goods Act 1979, business buyers can expect essentially the same standards as consumers (the Consumer Rights Act 2015 only applies to business-to-consumer transactions).
 However, a business buyer cannot reject goods if the breach is slight and rejection would be unreasonable.
 The law does not give business buyers a specific right to claim a repair or replacement, but in many cases this will be a mutually satisfactory outcome.